 As for the art studio, learn how Gordon Huether creates large scale art installations.
 His creations adorn airports, courthouses, hospitals, universities, and many buildings around the world.

 Visit Anette’s in downtown Napa for a sweet treat or several.
 At Anette’s Chocolate, Anette and Brent (her brother) combine exquisite chocolate creations with Napa’s amazing wines.
-During a chocolate tasting (YES!), Anette showed our group the proper way to taste chocolate.
-Check out the scrumptious homemade ice cream if you make it past the dizzying array of chocolate products.

 — Charles McCool ✈️ (@CharlesMcCool) October 25, 2017